 - If the result is accepted, the result will be sent to the official mail ID of the candidate.

-The cutoffs are released by each institute for each year.
-The GMAT 2020 cut off depends upon the level of difficulty of the exam, the number of candidates appearing for the test and Number of seats available in a particular institute.
-The cutoff for some Top Institutes in India which accept GMAT score are:
+The cut offs are released by each institute for each year.
+The GMAT cut off depends upon the level of difficulty of the exam, the number of candidates appearing for the test, and the number of seats available in a particular institute.
+The cut off for some Top Institutes in India which accept GMAT score are tabulated below.